theRTB/ForzaShiftTone/README.md

   - If the gear ratio for that gear turns green there is no further data collection, it is locked in place.
   - Road surfaces are far more accurate than dirt/off-road
   - For AWD cars: maintain throttle at a fixed amount at speed for the first gear or two
-- The power curve requires a sweep from low RPM all the way to the rev limiter.
+- The power curve requires a full throttle sweep from low RPM all the way to the rev limiter.
-- Starting from a low to medium RPM accelerate at full throttle all the way to rev limit.
 Rev limit should normally be avoided, but must be hit once for accurate data.
 Avoid impacts.
 There will be a short triple beep if succesful.
   - At minimum the power at the start must be equal or lower than power at revlimit.
 For most cars this is easy to achieve by starting at around halfway redline
   - Boost is taken into account.
 Some cars with very high boost may require a run at relatively low rpm in a relatively high gear to ensure enough data points at peak boost
   - Flat tarmac is preferable.